 - MIST therapy

 What Is the Cost of Wound Care Through Medicare?

 Medicare Part B covers wound care services received as an outpatient.
 Part B covers 80% of the approved amount for your treatment, and you pay the remaining 20%.
-You will also need to pay the Part B deductible, which is $233 as of 2022.
+You will also need to pay the Part B deductible, which is $226 per year as of 2023.

 Do Medicare Advantage Plans Cover Wound Care?

 Some people choose to purchase a Medicare Advantage plan through a Medicare-approved private insurer.
 These policies must cover any services covered by Original Medicare, including wound care.
 However, some Medicare Advantage providers may also cover certain treatments and dressings not included in Medicare Parts A and B.

 Medicare may require evidence from your doctor that your wound care supplies and treatment are medically necessary.
 This evidence could include details about the wound, such as its size and location, and the reasons for recommending treatment.
 Medicare may also request a treatment plan explaining the rationale for using certain dressings or treatment techniques.